cshenry/cookiecutter-henrylab/docs/guide.md

 ### Dependabot

-[Dependabot][Dependabot] creates pull requests with automated dependency updates.
+[Dependabot][dependabot] creates pull requests with automated dependency updates.

 Please refer to the [official documentation][dependabot docs] for more details.